jviereck/rfcs/text/0465-init-pointer-arena.md

 The deallocation of objects created from `arena::alloc_init` follow the normal deallocation strategy of the arena: When the lifetime of the arena ends, all allocated objects (including the ones from the `alloc_init(...)` call) are deallocated before the arena object itself gets deallocated.

-QUESTION: What should the lifetime of the `a_normal_ref` on line (8) be?
+**QUESTION:** What should the lifetime of the `a_normal_ref` on line (8) be?
 In principle, it is possible to define the lifetime to equal the one of the assigned `&init T` reference or should it follow more the normal rules when borrowing a reference in rust, such that the lifetime of the reference should start from the assignment and end at the end of the current block?

-QUESTION: Is it possible to use `&init T` references inside of structs for fields?
+**QUESTION:** Is it possible to use `&init T` references inside of structs for fields?
 I (aka. jviereck) arguess this should be disallowed as the `&init T` references only make sense during an initialisation phase.

-## Semantics of the `&init T` pointers
+## Semantics of the `&init T` reference

 In contrast to the previous sections, the following struct definitions for `Nodes` and `Leaf` are used throughout this section: